UMBCvision/CompRess/Readme.md

 ## Requirements

+Install PyTorch and ImageNet dataset following the [official PyTorch ImageNet training code](https://github.com/pytorch/examples/tree/master/imagenet).
 We used Python 3.7.4 for our experiments.

 To install requirements: